Insight • Design craft

 Micro-interaction design principles

-- Duration: keep most micro-interactions between 100ms and 400ms.
-Under 100ms feels instant (good for feedback).
-Over 400ms feels slow (only for significant transitions).
+- Duration: Keep most micro-interactions between 100ms and 400ms.
+Under 100ms feels instant, which is useful for feedback.
+Over 400ms starts to feel slow, and it should be reserved for more significant transitions.

-- Easing: use ease-out for elements entering the viewport (fast start, gentle landing).
+- Easing: Use ease-out for elements entering the viewport, because they start quickly and land gently.
 Use ease-in for elements leaving.
-Use ease-in-out for elements that move within the viewport.
+Use ease-in-out for elements moving within the viewport.

-- Proportionality: the animation scale should match the action scale.
-A small button press gets a subtle response.
-A page navigation gets a larger transition.
+- Proportionality: Match the animation scale to the action scale.
+A small button press gets a subtle response; a page navigation deserves a larger transition.

-- Consistency: the same type of action should always produce the same type of motion response throughout the product.
+- Consistency: The same action should always produce the same motion response throughout the product.

 Cinematic transitions: the bigger moments

-Cinematic motion goes beyond micro-interactions to create narrative experiences: page transitions, scroll-driven animations, and spatial storytelling.
+Cinematic motion goes beyond micro-interactions.
+It creates narrative experiences through page transitions, scroll-driven animations and spatial storytelling.

 Scroll-driven animation

 Scroll-driven animations tie motion to the user's scroll position.
-Elements fade in, slide, parallax, or transform as the user scrolls.
-When done well, this creates a guided narrative experience.
+Elements fade in, slide, parallax or transform as the user moves down the page.
+Done well, that gives the page a guided narrative feel.

 Page transitions

-Transitioning between pages with animation creates a sense of spatial continuity.
-Elements that persist across pages (navigation, shared images) can animate from one position to another, reducing the cognitive break of a full page reload.
+Animated page transitions create spatial continuity.
+Elements that persist across pages, such as navigation or shared images, can move from one position to another instead of disappearing and reappearing.
+That reduces the cognitive break of a full page reload.

 Implementation note: page transitions on the web historically required JavaScript frameworks (React, Nuxt, GSAP).
 The View Transitions API now provides native browser support, making smooth page transitions possible in static sites with minimal JS.